Hobart and surrounds

 Next, drop into Pooley Wines.
 This elegant vineyard high on the hill looks down over Richmond.
 It has a three-generation history worth asking about over an award-winning drop.

 There’s 5,000 vines at Darlington Vineyard – that’s quite a few.
-The vineyard is just 1 km from Prosser Bay.
+The vineyard is just 1km from Prosser Bay.
 Don’t leave Orford without dropping in.
-Spend the day admiring their vines then walk the beach like the locals do.
+Admire their vines then walk the beach like locals do.
 There are good reasons that many Hobartians have holiday shacks up this way.

-Next stop – Devil’s Corner.
-Here you can climb up the architectural ‘look out’ and take your first elevated peek across Tassie’s stunning east coast.
-Back down the stairs there’s Patricia Cabernet Sauvignon to enjoy along with Tombolo Café’s wood-fired pizza.
+At Devil’s Corner you can climb up the architectural ‘look out’ and take your first elevated peek across Tassie’s stunning east coast.
+Back down the stairs there’s a lively and fragrant riesling to enjoy along with Tombolo Café’s wood-fired pizza.

-If you’d prefer to base yourself in the beautiful Tamar Valley, Wines for Joanie in Sidmouth is an ideal winter retreat.
-The 1940s restored cosy cottage has gorgeous rural views, a crackling fire and of course, excellent wine.
+A great place to stay in the valley is Wines for Joanie in Sidmouth.
+The 1940s restored cosy cottage has gorgeous rural views, a story to ask about Joanie, and of course, excellent wine.

 If you’ve still got a few glasses in you, go to Moores Hill.
 They’re the first off-grid vineyard around here and they also have a pup named Otto you must meet.
 With more than 30 cellar doors spread through the Tamar Valley, the region is considered one of the Top 10 wine routes in the world.
 It’ll take under an hour to get to the airport from Moores Hill… is there time to swing past a few more cellar doors on the way?